Have you ever wondered what you would do without your oven and range top? For some of us, this is not a question at all, but an everyday part of life.

 You can bake a lasagna in your electric skillet!

-However, we still have one little difference between our e-skillet with a lid and our oven.
+However, we still have one little difference between our electric frying pan with a lid and our oven.
 The other difference is the rack.
 An oven cooks its payload by elevating it above the heat source.

 This keeps the bottom from burning as easily.
-To duplicate this effect in an electric skillet, you just need a small metal rack that will fit the floor of your e-skillet.
+To duplicate this effect in an electric skillet, you just need a small metal rack that will fit the floor of your frying pan.
 Only an inch or two of elevation is needed.

-If you don't have anything like this, you can line the bottom of the skillet with metal skewers (careful not to scratch) for a similar effect.
-Doing this will give you a skillet that can be used as an oven, though you will need to cook at slightly lower temperatures to get similar results.
+Pro Tip: If you don't have anything like this, you can line the bottom of the skillet with metal skewers or crumpled foil balls (careful not to scratch) for a similar effect.
+Doing this will give you an electric frying pan that can be used as an oven, though you will need to cook at slightly lower temperatures to get similar results.

 Try these baking recipes in your skillet: